adiachenko/skeleton-laravel/README.md

 - `Settings | Tools | Actions on Save`: enable reformat on save
 - `Settings | Languages & Frameworks | JavaScript | Prettier`: use automatic config, enable "Run on save", and prefer Prettier config.
 Include `md` in Prettier file extensions.

+## VSCode/Cursor Setup

+All formatting settings for VSCode and Cursor are included under `.vscode/` folder and should be picked up automatiically by the editor as long as you install suggested extensions.

 ## Testing Lower Dependency Versions

 To validate compatibility with Laravel 11 without editing `composer.json`: